Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

-The law \eqref{law:oneThird} is derived by dimensional analysis from the basic principles of Kolmogorov's theory.
-This theory asserts that the statistical properties of turbulent flows are governed by the rate of energy dissipation $\varep = - \fr{d}{dt} \fr{1}{2} \int |v|^2 dx$ together with the viscosity parameter $\nu$, and that the coarse scale properties of the flow should be independent of viscosity \cite{K41}.
-A basic postulate in this theory is the hypothesis of ``anomalous dissipation'', one form of which states that the rate of energy dissipation $\varep$ remains strictly positive even in the $0$ viscosity limit of Navier-Stokes.
-The law \eqref{law:oneThird} is purported to hold in the ``inertial regime'' of length scales $| \De x | \geqc \left(\fr{\nu^3}{\varep} \right)^4$ where viscosity is supposed to play a minor role; thus, \eqref{law:oneThird} extends to all length scales in the limit $\nu \to 0$.
-Experimental measurements of turbulent fluid flows affirm the presence of anomalous dissipation and suggest that the $1/3$ law \eqref{law:oneThird} holds at least for\footnote{For $p = 2$, the law \eqref{law:oneThird} carries a special significance as it gives a physical space expression of the Kolmogorov $5/3$-law for the energy spectrum. } $p = 2, 3$, while moments of fourth order and higher tend to be measurably larger than predicted by (\ref{law:oneThird}) due to a phenomenon known as intermittency \cite{frischIntm, van1972statistical}.
-We refer to \cite{frisch} for more general discussion of turbulence.
+These laws are both derived by dimensional analysis from the basic principles of Kolmogorov's theory.
+The theory asserts that the statistical properties of turbulent flows in the ``inertial range'' of length scales are independent of viscosity and are governed by the rate of energy dissipation (averaged over the measured ensemble), which for freely decaying turbulence equals $\varep = - \fr{d}{dt} \fr{1}{2} \int |v|^2 dx$.
+A central postulate in this theory --- the hypothesis of anomalous dissipation, also known as the ``zeroth law of turbulence'' --- states that the rate of energy dissipation $\varep$ remains uniformly strictly positive in the zero viscosity limit $\nu \to 0$ of Navier-Stokes.
+The inertial range of length scales in which the Euler equations are expected to govern the evolution and \eqref{law:oneThird} is purported to hold ranges between the characteristic length scale and the small, Kolmogorov length scale, $L \gg | \De x | \gg \left(\nu^3/\varep \right)^4$.
+Similarly, the $5/3$rds law is predicted to hold in the inertial range of wavenumbers $L^{-1} \ll \la \ll \left(\nu^3/\varep \right)^{-4}$.
+Thus \eqref{law:oneThird} and the 5/3rds law extend to all small length scales and large wavenumbers in the limit $\nu \to 0$, or equivalently, if one takes nondimensionalized units of space and time in which large characteristic velocities and length scales have unit size.